learn-co-curriculum/html-introduction-novideo/README.md

 ## Objectives

-1. Explain what HTML is and why it's important in the context of web development
-2. Read a basic HTML document
-3. Write basic HTML tags
+1. Define what a file is
+2. Recognize plain text versus markup text
+3. Label primary components of a HyperText Markup Language (HTML) text file
+4. Discern between material that describes _markup_ versus _content_
+4. Recognize the difference between source text and text as viewed in a browser

 ## Lesson